eric-blake/wine-store/README.md

 * Framework used to build this project.
 Provides a built in admin panel and includes many helper template tags that make writing code quick and efficient.

 **Django-Allauth**
-* Used for User authenticaion (register, login and logout).
+* Used for User authentication (register, login and logout).

 **Django Crispy Forms**
 * Used to control rendering of Django forms.